uholeschak/ediabaslib/docs/Replace_ELM327_HC04_Firmware.md

 ## Step1: Get the needed software:

+**Recommended:** Download [MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide) and install it, start MPLAB X IPE and select device `PIC18F25K80`.
+The you could ignore all steps below!

-1. Download the PicKit3 Software (standalone) and extract it somewhere
+1. Download the [PICkit3 Programmer Application](https://microchipdeveloper.com/pickit3:scripttool) and extract it somewhere
 2. Edit the `PICkit3.ini` in the folder of Pickkit 3  and add the following lines to the end of it:
 ```
 TMEN: